Did you know that more than 2.5 million people develop pressure sores (Bedsores) annually.

 - Financial irregularities

 - Other wounds in addition to the pressure sores

 - Poor hygiene

 - Indications that your loved one is in fear of their caregivers

 If you see any reason for concern, then you must investigate further.
 Our Distasio Law Firm attorney and our team will help you identify any mistreatment that your loved one has suffered.
-Give us a call today for your free consultation.
+Give us a call today for your free consultation, or submit a contact request form.
 We will review the legal options you have in pursuing compensation for your loved one’s pressure sores.